remylavergne/TorrentScraper/README.md

-# YggScraper
+# TorrentScraper

 This project helps me to learn / improve differents things.
-With it, I practice Kotlin, and I discover TornadoFX, Couroutines, HTTP concepts, ...
+With it, I practice Kotlin, and I discover TornadoFX, Couroutines, HTTP concepts, Unit Tests, ...

-The main goal of this application will be to access YGG data from a software GUI.
+The main goal of this application will be to access torrent data from a software GUI.

 Multiple features will be implemented.